-- 5. The intent of RUAA Section 8(a) is that if a party files a request for a provisional remedy before an arbitrator is appointed but, while the court action is pending an arbitrator is appointed, the court would have the discretion to proceed.
-For example, if a court has issued a temporary restraining order and an order to show cause but, before the order to show cause comes to a hearing to the court, an arbitrator is appointed, the court could continue with the show-cause proceeding and issue appropriate relief or could defer the matter to the arbitrator.
-It is only where a party initiates an action after an arbitrator is appointed that the request for a provisional remedy usually should be made to the arbitrator. - 6.
-If a court makes a ruling under Section 8(a), an arbitrator is allowed to review the ruling in appropriate circumstances under Section 8(b).
+5. The intent of RUAA section 8(a) is to grant the court discretion to proceed if a party files a request for a provisional remedy before an arbitrator is appointed but, while the court action is pending an arbitrator is appointed.
+For example, if a court has issued a temporary restraining order and an order to show cause but before the order to show cause comes to a hearing in the court, an arbitrator is appointed, the court could continue with the show-cause proceeding and issue appropriate relief or could defer the matter to the arbitrator.
+It is only where a party initiates an action after an arbitrator is appointed that the request for a provisional remedy usually should be made to the arbitrator.

+6. If a court makes a ruling under section 8(a), an arbitrator is allowed to review the ruling in appropriate circumstances under section 8(b).
 For example, a court, on the basis of affidavits or other summary material, may grant a temporary restraining order to prohibit a party from transferring property.
-After an arbitrator is appointed, the arbitrator upon a fuller review of the evidence may decide that the party should be allowed to transfer the property.
-This would be a proper decision because the arbitrator, rather than the court, may have access to more evidence and it is the arbitrator who makes the final decision on the merits. - 7.
-Section 8(c) is intended to insure that so long as a party is pursuing the arbitration process while requesting the court to provide provisional relief under
+After an arbitrator is appointed, the arbitrator may decide after a fuller review of the evidence that the party should be allowed to transfer the property.
+This would be a proper decision because the arbitrator, rather than the court, may have access to more evidence and it is the arbitrator who makes the final decision on the merits.

-RUAA Section 8(a) or (b), the motion to the court should not act as a waiver of that party's right to arbitrate a matter.
-See Cal.
-Civ.
-Proc.
-Code §1281.8(d).
+7. Section 8(c) is intended to insure that so long as a party is pursuing the arbitration process while requesting the court to provide provisional relief under RUAA section 8(a) or (b), the motion to the court should not act as a waiver of that party's right to arbitrate a matter.
+See CAL.
+CIV.
+PROC.
+CODE § 1281.8(d).